SternLabTAU/SternLab/minion/association_tests/README.md

    - usage: unify_association_results.py [-h] -i INPUT_RESULTS_DIRECTORY -o
                                     OUTPUT_CSV

 6. Normalize chi square results by using the modified z-test.
 Gets an input path of a csv with all chi2 results and an output path to   write the z-test results to.
-Paramater window size determines the size of the sliding window for the test, defaults to 1, meaning       for position x uses all of the values for pairs (i=x, j=?).
-(Example: window size value is 15 - uses all pairs (x-7<=i<=x+7, j=?).)

    - usage: chi2_modified_ztest.py [-h] -i INPUT_PATH -o OUTPUT_PATH
-                               [-w WINDOW_SIZE]

 If this is a control sample used to find a cutoff for the association, use modified_zscore_find_cutoff.py.
 This script gets a csv with the pos1, pos2 and modified zscores created by chi2_modified_ztest.py,